 The NSE action came close on the heels of a decision by India’s securities and markets regulator, at the end of 2017, to ban foreigners in India from issuing participatory notes, another market-access product that SGX used to give clients exposure to the Indian stock market.
 Many of SGX’s clients rely on being able to access the Indian stock market for hedging purposes and the exchange had to make sure they weren’t forcing clients to liquidate their positions, which could have disrupted the market and created unacceptable levels of risk exposure.

-“There are challenges for offshore investors managing funds or for fiduciaries to access markets onshore in India, so there was very high demand among clients for SGX to continue providing access solutions,” says Syn.
+“There are challenges for offshore investors managing funds or for fiduciaries to access markets onshore in India, so there was very high demand among clients for SGX to continue providing access solutions,” says Michael Syn, SGX’s head of derivatives.
 “There is only one consistent way to describe our approach to India this year, and that is to have done our very best to maintain risk-management continuity.”

 There are challenges for offshore investors managing funds or for fiduciaries to access markets onshore in India, so there was very high demand among clients for SGX to continue providing access solutions